exercism/python/exercises/practice/word-count/.approaches/introduction.md

 ```

-This approach replaces unwanted characters and lowercases the phrase before splitting it into a word list.
+This approach replaces unwanted characters and lower-cases the phrase before splitting it into a word list.
 It then loops through the word list and uses `str.strip()` to remove characters from the IGNORE string.
 If there is a word left after the `str.strip()`operation, it is added to the _counts_ dictionary.

+For more information, read the [`str.replace()` with Dictionary Methods][approach-str-replace-with-dict] approach.

 ## Approach: `str.replace()` and `comprehensions`